 First scheme with a total estimated budget of EUR 15 billion has been approved.
-The scheme allows for the provision of aid in the form of (i) direct grants, repayable advances and guarantees with a maximum of EUR 800.000 per company; (ii) State guarantees for loans subject to safeguards for banks to channel State aid to the real economy; and (iii) subsidised public loans to companies, with favourable interest rates (8 April).
+The scheme allows for the provision of aid in the form of (i) direct grants, repayable advances and guarantees with a maximum of EUR 800.000 per company; (ii) State guarantees for loans subject to safeguards for banks to channel State aid to the real economy; and (iii) subsidised public loans to companies, with favorable interest rates (8 April).
 The duration of the scheme has been extended till 30 June 2021 (9 November).
+The measure has been further amended to extend the application to 31 December 2021 and to increase the maximum amount of direct grants to EUR 1.8 million (9 February 2021).

 Second measure which will provide 100% guarantees for underlying loans up to an amount of €500,000 (except for the agricultural and the fisheries and aquaculture sectors, where the 100% guarantees are limited to underlying loans up to an amount of €100,000 and €120,000, respectively).
-For loans above those thresholds, the schemes will provide 90% guarantees for underlying loans up of €25 million.
+For loans above those thresholds, the schemes will provide 90% quarantees for underlying loans up of €25 million.
 The measure is limited to SMEs (17 April).
 The scheme was amended on 9 June and 17 July, respectively.
 The scheme has been further amended to extend the period of application of both schemes to 30 June 2021 (12 January 2021).